Undergraduate Courses

 Background

-Prerequisite: Enrolled as a Year 4 student in the Pharmaceutical Chemistry Specialist program.
+Prerequisite: Enrolled as a Year 4 student in the Pharmaceutical Chemistry specialist program.

-Exclusions: PHM1130H
+Exclusion: PHM1130H

 Course Outline